 English 10 is designed to expose students to significant works of American literature.
-Students continue to work on their composition skills, with some emphasis on independent writing as well as independent reading.
+Students continue to work on their composition skills, and will practice engaging in discussions and courageous conversations about topics related to chosen texts for the class.
 Literature selected for English 10 supplements the students' study of American history.

+PREREQUISITE: English 9

+COURSE DURATION: 1 Year

 COURSE CREDIT: 1 English Credit